'Clever accounting and creative PR': Thunberg blasts emissions targets

 "Most of these pledges do not include aviation, shipping, importing and exporting goods and consumption, but they do include the possibility for countries to offset their emissions elsewhere," she said.
 "Without seeing the full picture, we will not solve this crisis."

-The shortcomings of world leaders and the inequality at the heard of the climate crisis which is "created by rich countries" was also addressed by Ugandan youth activist Hilda Flavia Nakabuye.
+The shortcomings of world leaders and the inequality at the heart of the climate crisis which is "created by rich countries," was also addressed by Ugandan youth activist Hilda Flavia Nakabuye.

 "You have been negotiating for the last 25 years, even before I was born," she said.
 "Do you want the whole of Africa to perish?"

-Following her appeal, a group of youth activists staged a sit-in protest at the climate talks which is set to lose a key signatory.
-President Donald Trump last month wrote a letter to the U.N. to launch the withdrawal process from the international climate pact.
+Following her appeal, a group of youth activists staged a sit-in protest at the climate talks, which is set to lose a key signatory.
+President Donald Trump last month wrote a letter to the U.N. to start the withdrawal process from the international climate pact.

-Billionaire and presidential candidate Michael Bloomberg reassured climate activists in Madrid earlier this week that Americans remain committed to reducing greenhouse gas emissions "even with a climate change-denier in the White House" touting efforts by U.S. states, cities and businesses to continue to abide by the Paris accord.
+Michael Bloomberg, the New York billionaire and presidential candidate, reassured climate activists in Madrid this week that Americans remain committed to reducing greenhouse gas emissions "even with a climate change-denier in the White House," promoting efforts by U.S. states, cities and businesses to continue to abide by the Paris accord.